Certificate IV in Ageing Support

 - Community support worker

 - Students need to demonstrate they have proficiency in English.
-If student cannot provide a documented proof on their English language proficiency, they will be required to sit for a language, literacy and numeracy test (LLN) before a place can be offered.
+If students cannot provide documented proof of their English language proficiency, they will be required to sit for a Language, Literacy and Numeracy test (LLN) before a place can be offered.

-- For Certificate level courses, student must have completed a minimum of Year 11 schooling or equivalent or to be a mature age student (20 years of age and above)
+- For Certificate level courses, students must have completed a minimum of Year 10 schooling or equivalent or to be a mature age student (20 years of age and above) with relevant work experience.

 |CHCADV001||Facilitate the interests and rights of clients|

 |CHCAGE003||Coordinate services for older people|

 |CHCAGE005||Provide support to people living with dementia|

 |CHCPRP001||Develop and maintain networks and collaborative partnerships|

 |HLTAAP001||Recognise healthy body systems|